-For additional information on LEAP and the insurance coverage ONA provides, please ask for our brochure or access it at ona.org/leap.
+For additional information on LEAP and the insurance coverage ONA provides, please see our LEAP guide at ona.org/leap.

 Malpractice Insurance

 It's not something we like to think about, but sometimes in the course of employment, unfortunate situations can and do arise.
 And when that happens, ONA members have access to our professional excess liability insurance plan.